Crown Hill Cemetery: 19th century

 Once the initial land was secured, the board hired Chislett's son, Frederick, as Crown Hill's first superintendent.
 He arrived in Indianapolis with his wife and children on December 31, 1863.
 Frederick supervised the construction of the cemetery's first roads and developed the property's grounds based on the landscape designs of his father and Prussian horticulturalist Adolph Strauch.
 The design retained many of the cemetery's natural features and laid out winding roads to create a landscape in the Victorian Romantic style.
 The cemetery's first main entrance was off old Michigan Road (later known as Northwestern Avenue and currently as Dr. Martin Luther King Jr Boulevard).

 Crown Hill Cemetery was dedicated on June 1, 1864.
 The first burial at Crown Hill was the body of Lucy Ann Seaton, aged 33, a young mother who had died of consumption.
-Later that year, James Pattison built a stone gateway for $2,300 at the cemetery's west entrance off of Michigan Road.
+Later that year, James Pattison built a stone gateway for $2,300 at the cemetery's west entrance off Michigan Road.
 The cemetery's east entrance at 34th Street opened in 1864.
 Omnibus transportation reached the cemetery in 1864.
 Visitors could also travel by steam-powered boat up the Central Canal to reach Crown Hill.
 Automobiles were allowed on the grounds beginning in 1912.

 In 1866, the federal government purchased 1.4 acre of land within the grounds of Crown Hill for a national military cemetery.
 The bodies of more than 700 Union soldiers who had died in Indianapolis during the Civil War were moved from Greenlawn Cemetery to new graves at the National Cemetery.
 On May 30, 1868, Crown Hill, along with Arlington National Cemetery and 182 others in 27 states, took part in the country's first Memorial Day celebrations.
 An estimated crowd of 10,000 attended the Crown Hill ceremony, beginning an annual tradition at the site.